 Next, ask yourself whether all of the roads you will be riding on have been receiving direct sunlight all day.
 Will there be patches of shade where ice or frost could be hiding?
-What about minor hills and valleys?
+What about minor hills and valley areas?
 Ever been riding north up I-5 just past Everett on a cool autumn evening and felt that sudden chill as you pass through the cold zone?
 What happens if you do that when the temperature is hovering within a few degrees of freezing?
 And what about that bridge you have to cross that is exposed all around, and more likely to have ice or frost than the regular pavement on either side?

 And another of my favorites is how fast the temperature changes when the sun goes down.
 Do you know what time sunset is and how that relates to your trip?
 You may be warm enough during the day, but will you be warm enough at night?
 Do you have one part of you that always seems to feel the cold regardless of what else you are wearing?
 It's time to address that and get the gear you need.
-Cold fingers will really hinder your ability to stop or swerve in an emergency, and that could be your undoing.
+Cold fingers will really hinder your ability to stop or swerve in an emergency, and that could be a real problem riding in traffic or on our roads.
 Other cold parts are a distraction at the least, and possibly more dangerous than that.